rdmagm062699/vending-machine-take-home-public/README.md

 ### Assumptions
 * The vending machine only has enough room for 10 of each product
 * When the main url is visited the vending machine will be reset and restocked
+* Only one person will use the vending machine at a time

 ### Unit Tests